FreyaGadeMEA20/LukasGadeMEA20/README.md

 - 👋 Hi, I am @LukasGadeMEA20 - aka.
-Lukas Gade Ravnsborg
+Gade Ravnsborg
 - I have experience with Python, Java, Shader, Unity and C#, but looking to expand my toolbox.
 - I am not yet sure what kind of programs I wanna develop, whether it be video games or software, so I am trying to do a bit of everything till I find out what I want to do.
 - I am currently developing an Interactive Movie using Unity Timeline at Aalborg University Copenhagen at their bachelor Medialogy at fifth semester.